Esri/jsapi-resources/.github/ISSUE_TEMPLATE.md

 -->

+I am reporting an issue with

+- [ ] TypeScript definitions
-- [ ] I am reporting an issue with TypeScript definitions or another resource in this repository.
+- [ ] another resource in this repository